Turkey

-The Economy of Turkey
+The Economic Activity of Turkey

 Turkey's dynamic economy is a complex mix of modern industry and commerce along with a traditional agriculture sector that still accounts for more than 35% of employment.